mark-watson/clj-sparql/README.md

 - DBPedia public RDF data store and SPARQL endpoint
 - WikiData public RDF data store and SPARQL endpoint

-NOTE: only GraphDB is implemented so far.
+NOTE: only GraphDB and Fuseki are implemented so far.
 Stay tuned.

 ## Usage